Webhooks

 Find your webhook secret in Organization Settings → API Keys.

-const crypto = require('crypto'); function verifySignature(body, signature, secret) { const expected = crypto .createHmac('sha256', secret) .update(body) .digest('hex'); return `sha256=${expected}` === signature; } app.post('/webhook', (req, res) => { const signature = req.headers['x-runlater-signature']; const body = JSON.stringify(req.body); // or raw body buffer if (!verifySignature(body, signature, process.env.RUNLATER_WEBHOOK_SECRET)) { return res.status(401).json({ error: 'Invalid signature' }); } // Safe to process - request is from Runlater const jobId = req.headers['x-runlater-job-id']; const executionId = req.headers['x-runlater-execution-id']; // Process the job... res.json({ ok: true }); });
+const crypto = require('crypto'); function verifySignature(body, signature, secret) { const expected = crypto .createHmac('sha256', secret) .update(body) .digest('hex'); return `sha256=${expected}` === signature; } app.post('/webhook', (req, res) => { const signature = req.headers['x-runlater-signature']; const body = JSON.stringify(req.body); // or raw body buffer if (!verifySignature(body, signature, process.env.RUNLATER_WEBHOOK_SECRET)) { return res.status(401).json({ error: 'Invalid signature' }); } // Safe to process - request is from Runlater const taskId = req.headers['x-runlater-task-id']; const executionId = req.headers['x-runlater-execution-id']; // Process the task... res.json({ ok: true }); });

 Response Handling